Mystery object that hit Kentucky home remains unidentified

 But the FAA and Norfolk Southern Railway say their transportation units have nothing to do with the object that lodged into the siding of his home.

-The National Guard and nearby Fort Campbell military base have also shrugged responsibility.
+The National Guard and nearby Fort Campbell military base have also denied responsibility.

-Authorities initially believed the canister may've fallen from a plane, but an FAA spokeswoman told The Courier Journal their investigation ruled it out.
+Authorities initially believed the canister may have fallen from a plane, but an FAA spokeswoman told The Courier Journal their investigation ruled it out.

 She says the agency is turning the object over to the Mercer County Sheriff's Office for further investigation.